Manchick0/Packaged/README.md

 # Packaged
 Simplify HTTP requests, the way they should be.

-Java's verbosity often feels cumbersome, especially when it comes to tasks so essential, you'd expect them to be perfect.
+Java's verbosity often feels cumbersome, especially when it comes to tasks so essential, that you'd expect them to be perfect.
 One such case is **HTTP requests**.
 Most of the time, your task is as simple as fetching some data from the web.
 Don't you wish the process were simpler? **Packaged** aims to abstract out all the complexity of HTTP requests by providing convenient methods that not only feel modern but also help your workflow.

 ## Why Packaged?
 Packaged was made specifically to reduce the boilerplate code you have to write and bring you straight to the point instead.
-- **Async-To-Go**: Asynchronious by design.
-Keep your code responsive while waiting for the server to respond.
+- **Async-To-Go**: Asynchronous by design - keep your code running while waiting for the server to respond.
 - **0 Boilerplate**: Forget the tedious setup of `HTTPConnection` for basic tasks.
 - **JS-Inspired Syntax**: Call a single method and instantly get the response.

 > [!NOTE]
-> Packaged is by no means a competitor the the `HTTPClient` class.
-It instead tries to simplify what already should be simple.
+> Packaged is by no means a competitor to the `HTTPClient` class.
+Instead, it tries to simplify what already should be simple.

 ## Fetching